Contractible 3-manifold and Positive scalar curvature (II): Proof of Main Theorems

-Let us now explain the proof of Theorem \ref{A}.
+We now use the covering lemma to finish the proof of Theorem \ref{A}.

-\begin{proof} Suppose that some complete contractible $3$-manifold $(M, g)$, with positive scalar curvature and trivial $\pi^{\infty}_{1}$, is not homeomorphic to $\mathbb{R}^{3}$.
+\begin{proof} Suppose that a complete contractible $3$-manifold $(M, g)$, with positive scalar curvature and trivial $\pi^{\infty}_{1}$, is not homeomorphic to $\mathbb{R}^{3}$.
 As above, there is an ascending family $\{R_{k}\}_{k}$ of handlebodies with Property (H), so that